 Active supervision of your child at all times when she is in or near water is very important.
 Other important safety behaviours to reduce the risk of a drowning incident are listed below.

-Avoid the use of a bath seat or a bath ring.
-Bath seats and rings have been attributed to a number of drowning incidents in infants and young children and their use is not recommended.
+Avoid the use of a bath seat or bath ring.
+Bath seats and rings have been attributed to a number of drowning incidents in infants and young children, and their use is not recommended.
 Babies who cannot sit without support should be held by an adult at all times during their bath.

 Use a doorknob safety cover or put an eye and hook lock on the outside of all bathroom doors.
-Place the eye and hook lock up high and out of reach of young children, to keep them out of the bathroom without adult supervision.
-Drain water out of sinks and bathtubs immediately after they are used and install locks on toilet seat lids.
+Place the eye and hook lock up high and out of reach of young children to keep them out of the bathroom without adult supervision.
+Drain water out of sinks and bathtubs immediately after use and install locks on toilet seat lids.

 Ensure all backyard pools have fencing on all four sides that is at least four feet high and cannot be accessed by children.
 Any gate to the pool area should be self-closing and self-latching.
 Teach children not to go in or near the pool without an adult.